michaelw/TA-pihole_dns/README.md

 ## Setup Modular Input

-This modular input interacts with the Pi-hole servers http API.
+This modular input interacts with the Pi-hole server's http API.
 This is currently an unsupported method, however, pi-hole has stated that they have plans to build out the API in the upcoming releases.

 1. Open the Pi-hole Add-on in Splunk Web and click "Create New Input"
 2. Fill out the following information: